- Our Advocates

 Hawaii's Vaihiti Mahana is leading the next wave of Hawaiian women as they make their mark and claim their place in the line-up.
 Equally as passionate about the traditions and preservation of the Hawaiian Islands, Vaihiti brings a powerful voice to a New Earth Project.

 Costa Rica's Carlos Munoz is a journeyman pro surfer who has qualified for the 2022 WSL World Championship Tour after a 12-year campaign.
 Proving that grit and perseverance are keys to success.
-We are thrilled to have Carlos on board as out first international Advocate for A New Earth.
+We are thrilled to have Carlos on board as our first international Advocate for A New Earth.

 Gregarious, fun-loving and passionate about the heath of our global oceans, professional surfer and entrepreneur Koa Smith personifies the qualities it takes to make a daily difference where he lives and plays.